fuel50/translation-studio/README.md

-# Translator app
+# Translator App

 This project is a translator.
 It allows users to upload an Excel file, select sheets and columns to translate, and specify target languages for translation.
 The translations are performed using OpenAI's GPT models.
-The model is configurable.
-It can run in parallel to speed up and the number of processors to run is configurable.
-You can set these parameters in `params.yaml` file.
+The model is configurable, allowing it to run in parallel to speed up the process.
+You can set these parameters in the `params.yaml` file.

 ## Table of Contents